Amebis/eduVPN/doc/Deployment.md

 This document describes deploying the eduVPN and Let's Connect!
 Clients for Windows only.
 For eduVPN server setup see [eduVPN Documentation](https://github.com/eduvpn/documentation).

 eduVPN and Let's Connect! clients are the same client targeted for a different audience.
 While their UI is different, the setup is identical.
 Therefore, the remainder of this document will reference "eduVPN" only for readability.
+For Let's Connect! use case, the "eduVPN" in paths and filenames translates to "LetsConnect".

 Basic knowledge of GPO or SCCM is required.

 ## Overview